oelin/node-replicate/README.md

 // [ "https://replicate.delivery/pbxt/f4nlztv3uz1iFC4AEf2wBYQGTezdVeysvtZUtwfsvZOJDN6AC/out-0.png" ]
 ```

-You can also track a pending predictions by passing an `onUpdate()` callback.
+To track pending predictions, you can also specify an `onUpdate()` callback.

 ```js
 import replicate from "node-replicate"